OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_52.rst

 For a **slave zone**: The MySQL replication must be resumed now.

-.. warning:: Do not copy the server-id from this example, each slave should already have a unique ID.
+.. note:: Do not copy the server-id from this example, each slave should already have a unique ID.

 - Start the **slave MySQL** process and check its status.
 It may take a while to copy and apply all the pending commands.